camilord/lara-api-controller/README.md

 ## Fork from phpsa/laravel-api-controller
-This repository is required from one work projects I maintained and unfortunately the maintainer remove the `hasRepository` and `BaseRepository` after version 2.0.0.
+This repository is required from one of my work projects I maintained and unfortunately the maintainer remove the `hasRepository` and `BaseRepository` after version 2.0.0.

 # Laravel Api Controller